 Room and Board Arrangements:

-Transportation: During the six-week field season (June 10th - July 19th), we will drive from Macomb each field day in a WIU van, and will conduct lab work in the (air conditioned) laboratory in Macomb on at least one day (or two half-days) per week (typically on Fridays, unless we’ve stayed in, or returned early, due to rainy or dangerously-hot weather earlier in the week).
-Lodging: Lodging will be available in the cabins at WIU’s Horn Field campus, on the southern edge of Macomb for the six-week field season (check-in June 9th, and check-out July 20th).
+Transportation**: During the six-week field season (June 14th - July 23rd), we will drive from Macomb each field day in a WIU van, and will conduct lab work in the (air conditioned) laboratory in Macomb on at least one day (or two half-days) per week (typically on Fridays, unless we’ve stayed in, or returned early, due to rainy or dangerously-hot weather earlier in the week).
+Lodging**: Lodging will be available in the cabins at WIU’s Horn Field campus, on the southern edge of Macomb for the six-week field season (check-in June 13th, and check-out July 23rd).
 The cabins have air-conditioning, bunk beds, bathrooms with flush toilets and showers, a grill and campfire area, refrigerators, microwaves, and free Wi-Fi.
 The Horn Field Lodge, with full kitchen and dining area, will also be available for most meals.
+Students will be responsible for their own food costs, but field school faculty will be happy to work with them to plan some low-cost group meals.
 For cabin photos, and more about Horn Field Campus, visit: http://www.wiu.edu/coehs/rpta/horn_field_campus/facilities/index.php.
-All registered students will also have full access to all of the amenities of the WIU Student Recreation Center for the full eight-week term.
-Cost: In addition to WIU tuition, all students will be required to pay a field school fee of $299.00, which will cover transportation and equipment.
-Optional lodging in the Horn Field cabins will cost an additional $299.00 for the full six weeks.
-Students will be responsible for their own food costs, but field school faculty will be happy to work with them to plan some low-cost group meals.
-Application and Fee payment Applications (due March 1st) must be accompanied by a non-refundable $100.00 deposit, made payable to Western Illinois University.
-One-half of the remaining balance ($249 for those staying in the cabins, and $99.50 for those with other accommodations in/near Macomb) is due by April 1st, 2019.
-The final fee payment must be received by May 1st, 2019.
-Due to logistical constraints, unless your application is not accepted, all field school fee payments are non-refundable.
-Application form: http://www.wiu.edu/cas/anthropology/fieldschool/WIUFieldSchoolApplicationForm2019.pdf
+All registered students will also have full access to all of the amenities of the WIU Student Recreation Center for the full eight-week term. ** We are optimistic that vaccination and other COVID-19 protocols will permit us to follow our established lodging and transportation procedures, outlined here.
+Should the situation not allow this, we will discuss alternate options with students and adjust transportation/lodging fees accordingly.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.